t-j-c/tay-co/blogs/making-a-static-website-with-csharp-part1.md

 I’m excited to continue extending the functionality of my site.
 The following are some things that I’ve done (or are considering doing) and will likely write about in continuation of this series:

-* Hosting the website in AWS
+* Hosting the website in AWS (Part 2 in this series)

 * Implementing a CI/CD pipeline using GitHub Actions